5 Best Popcorn Kernels for Homemade Popcorn Bags

 Let’s take a look at some of the top choices on the market!

-Bob’s Red Mill is a popular brand for certified non-GMO products.
 When you want to purchase popcorn from a company that you can truly trust, Bob’s Red Mill is the way to go.
 They are fluffy and delicious, making it the perfect choice for bonding with family and friends in the comfort of your own home.

 Most brands of popcorn aren’t labeled as hull-less.
 However, many people prefer to have less hulls stuck in their teeth.
 You will love the Amish Country Popcorn.

 It is also extra-small and tender when it is popped, making it the perfect choice for munchies.
 It does not get stuck in between your teeth and it has also earned its reputation for being easy to digest.

 This gourmet popcorn is also perfect for people who are health-conscious.
 It is non-GMO and Kosher-certified.
 It is also free of gluten, lactose, peanut, and dairy, and tree nut.

 You will also enjoy the fact that the manufacturer guarantees its freshness.
 It comes with a one-year warranty, which should be more than enough to provide you with peace of mind.

 The last choice in this list is by Wabash Valley Farms.
 You get delicious popcorn at an affordable, realistic price tag, delivered in a bag with 18 pounds of kernels!

 The texture is one of the best on the market.
 It is tender, flaky and crisp without being too soggy, with a delicious nutty flavor.
 With the tenderness in each pop, you will find it easy to eat.